AlexArcPy/intern-wiki/Running-Intern.md

 ## As a test runner for multi-platform testing

 This execution method is useful when you want to run tests across all supported environments without needing a separate continuous integration server.
-It is invoked by running `intern-runner` without the `--proxyOnly` argument.
+It is invoked by running `intern-runner` without the `proxyOnly` argument.
 One or more `reporters` arguments may also be added to override the reporters specified in the config.

 In order to use this method, you will need one of the following: